 Management will depend on type, severity and complications of glomerulonephritis.

 - Monitoring of haematuria and proteinuria.

 - Treatment of oedema with diuretics and potassium supplementation.

-- Blood pressure management: establishing target blood pressures and treatment of hypertension with angiotensin-converting enzyme inhibitors or angiotensin II receptor antagonists.
+- Blood pressure management: establishing target blood pressures and treatment of hypertension with ACE inhibitors or angiotensin-II receptor antagonists.